giomusyaffa/gio-portfolio/README.md

 # Great!
 You found my Github portfolio 🥳
-### So, first of all welcome, I'm Gio, a **Data Enthusiast** 📊
+### So, first of all, welcome, I'm Gio, a **Data Enthusiast** 📊
-Here you'll see a collection of my personal projects show casing my skills in **Excel**, **SQL**, and **Python**.
+In this page, you'll see a collection of my personal projects show casing my skills in **Excel**, **SQL**, **Python** for analyzing data and **Power BI** to visualize them.
 Each repository explores how I use data to uncover insights, solve problems, and build analytical solutions.

 ### About me 🧠
-I’m passionate about exploring how data tells stories and supports better decision-making.
-My interests span across analytics, automation, and visualization, transforming raw data into actionable insights through structured, data-driven analysis.
+As an aspiring data analyst with a Bachelor's degree in Physics, I’m passionate about exploring how data tells stories and supports better decision-making.
+That's why I've been developing my skills in programming languages like Python, database query languages like SQL, business intelligence platforms such as  Power BI, and spreadsheet software like Microsoft Excel.

 ### **Key Interests🤔 :**
 - Data analytics & visualization